Elorm-t/alx-low_level_programming/0x00-hello_world/README.md

 Project - 0x00-hello_world

 Task 0 - Preprocessor :A script that runs a C file through the preprocessor and save the result into another file.

+Task 1 - Compiler: Script compiles a C file but does not link, and the ouput name is same as the C file.